VedantGhodke/Ikshana-An-Assistant-For-Specially-Visioned-Using-UNET/README.md

 <img src="readMe/cover.png" height=500  hspace=20px vspace=200px/>

-# Reasons for Ikshana aims to be a go-to complete solution:<br>
+# Reasons for Ikshana to aim to be a go-to complete solution:<br>
 1. **Cost Effectiveness:** The entire project focusses on a budget of less than INR 10000 which is ~$200.
 2. **Haptic Sensory Aid:** Blind people generally develop other senses like hearing very well.
 Sensory aid in terms of viable haptic feedbacks will help the people develop a strong sense of orientation
 3. **Compactness:** The entire project has been designed by keeping in mind the implementation on Nvidia Jetson board.
 The entire project is thus compact in nature and can be carried around/installed very well.